-Even in 2012 Nashville Tennessee is still a comparitvely stable real estate market which is bucking the national trend.
+Even in the recent past of 2012 Nashville Tennessee was still a comparatively stable real estate market which is bucking the national trend.
 The Nashville real estate values are slowly growing at around 0-4% a year and in certain new subdivisions and communities the appreciation rate is much much higher.

-All though the buyers market is still fairly strong the Nashville real estate market still shows signs of a steady growth.
-If you would like any of the sold data for a subdivsion or area make sure you use the form below to contact us.
+In 2015 the market for homes in Nashville has changed and now the city is seeing record growth and it's once a gain a sellers market.
+If you would like any of the sold data for a subdivision or area make sure you use the form below to contact us.

 Supply of Homes Reduced

 As the supply of homes has reduced in Nashville over the last three to four years of the "down" market, and the consumer confidence has grown, the addition of low interest rates has meant that the number of people interested in buying a home in Nashville has been on the rise.
-As with most "products" the most atrractive homes, and well priced, tend to sell first.
-This has create some multiple offer situations which definately helps to change the mindset of the buyer that loses out in the multiple offer situation.
-This means that when they go to make an offer an another home, they don't want to lose out again, so their offer tends to be stronger and this effectly helps to push up the real estate values in Nashville.
+As with most "products" the most attractive homes, and well priced, tend to sell first.
+This has created multiple offer situations which definitely helps to change the mindset of the buyer that loses out in the multiple offer situation.
+This means that when they go to make an offer an another home, they don't want to lose out again, so their offer tends to be stronger and this effectively helps to push up the real estate values in Nashville.

-Recent statistics are showing a contiued growth even though the appreciation rate has dropped as the market has shifted from the sellers market of the last 3 years to more of a buyers market.
-This does not mean that homes are being "given" away.
-Sellers in the current Nashville real estate market are seeing that the time on the market is being extended to more like 80 days as opposed to 20-40 days in the recent past.
+In 2012 statistics are showed a continued growth even though the appreciation rate had dropped as the market has shifted from the sellers market of the previous 3 years to more of a buyer's market.
+This does not mean that homes were being "given" away.
+Sellers in the current Nashville real estate market are seeing that the time on the market are being reduced to days and hours in some cases!

 Growth of Nashville